 The arid season (drought season) shown in the climate diagram is to be regarded only as relatively arid in comparison with the humid season of the climate type in question.
-For the temperature curve, which we use instead of the curve of potential evaporation, is not identical with it, but only runs more or less parallel to it.
+The temperature curve, which we use instead of the curve of potential evaporation, is not identical with it, but only runs more or less parallel to it.
+It is an approximation.
 The more arid or windy (e.g. Patagonia) the climate in question, the more it lags behind the latter in quantitative terms.
-More precisely constructed hydroclimate diagrams have been compiled by Henning (1994), and ecological Lauer et al. (1996) and Lauer & Rafiqpoor (2002).
+More precisely constructed hydroclimate diagrams have been compiled by Henning (1994), and ecological by Lauer et al. (1996) and Lauer & Rafiqpoor (2002).
 In absolute terms, the greater the aridity of the overall climate, the more arid the season on the ecological climate diagram; that is, an arid season on the climate diagram of a station in the steppe, for example, is not as extreme as that of a Mediterranean station or even one in the Sahara.
 This is favourable from an ecological point of view, because the drier the climate in which plants are native, the more their sensitivity to drought diminishes.
 For the species of the tropical rainforest, even a non-perhumid month (less than 100 mm of rain) is relatively dry; the xerophytes growing on dry sites in Central Europe would be more likely to be classified as hygrophytes in the deserts.

 We will include the corresponding diagrams when discussing the vegetation areas, as this will allow us to avoid long tables and thus provide a quick overview.